SimplifyMyCloud/GCP-InfrastructureState/Bootstrap/README.md

-# SMC Infrastructure State Genesis
+# SMC Infrastructure State Bootstrapping

-SimplifyMy.Cloud infrastructure state with a focus on simplicity and empathy.
+SimplifyMy.Cloud GCP genesis build.
+GCP must be configured to prepare it for the infrastructure state to be ensure by Terraform.
+This bootstrapping process will use manually run commands to create a dedicated GCP Project that will host the Terraform server.
+This Terraform GCP Project is a long lived home for Terraform.
+Because of this long lived status we can can wire up dedicated GCP Service Accounts.

 ---